MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/CONFIRM-Function--Dialog-.md

 ---
 title: "CONFIRM Function (Dialog)"
-description: "Creates a dialog box that prompts the user for a yes or no answer.
+description: "Describes the CONFIRM function (Dialog), which creates a dialog box that prompts the user for a yes or no answer.
 The dialog box is centered on the screen." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na